• Choose your path

 Previous greetings: Hello (English)

 Great!
 You have just set up and run your first agentic service for Akka!
-For more information about this example, see our author your first agentic service in the Akka documentation.
+There is a tutorial in our docs that will create this example from scratch.

 Run the Akka local console